mkol5222/katacoda-scenarios/th-epm-api/step10.md

 Infinity Portal AUTHORIZATION is based on JWT.
 JWT can be obtained via various AUTHENTICATION flows.
-We will cover exchanging API key for the token.
+We are covering exchanging API key for the token in this step.

 ### Bring your own API keys